 Sesame Teriyaki Sauce

-note: The coconut aminos are crucial here and cannot be subbed with liquid aminos or soy sauce, as those are way too salty.
+The coconut aminos are crucial in this sauce recipe and cannot be subbed with liquid aminos or soy sauce, as those are way too salty.
 Coconut aminos are sweeter and much less salty.
 This can be found at many grocery stores in the same aisle as soy sauce, or also online.

 spabettie / Kristina Sloggett is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.